-- You have to consider aligning your content with what users are searching for.
+- You have to consider aligning your content with what is being searched by the users.

 - With quality content, you are sure to get credible backlinks.

-- It is advisable to integrate informative videos into your website, where appropriate, to attract more visitors.
+- It is advisable to integrate informative videos in your website, where appropriate, to attract more visitors.